AvtsVivek/LearnVsExt/src/tasks/221580-IReadOnlyRegionEditIntro/ReadMe.md

 ![Create Read Only Extent](Images/51_50_CreateReadOnlyRegion.png)

 4. Now try to edit by replacing some text, whose span overlaps with the Readonly region.
-So put the position as say 7 and lenght say 5, and replace text say ABC, click `Replace` and then click `Apply`.
+So put the position as say 7 and length say 5, and replace text say ABC, click `Replace` and then click `Apply`.
 Notice that there is no change to the text.
 This is because the edit overlaps with ReadOnly region.
 Read only regions do not allow edits.

 ![Replace in read only regions](Images/52_50_ReplaceInReadonlyRegion.png)